The Lazy Person's Guide To Cleaning A Home.

 The same goes here:

-If you have managed to be honest enough with yourself and, indeed, you internalized that you are a bit lazy, This insight alone can take you to productive places, the first of which is: Do not make too much of a mess from the first place?!
+Suppose you have managed to be honest enough with yourself and internalize that you are a bit lazy.
+In that case, This insight alone can take you to productive places, the first of which is to try not to make too much of a mess in the first place?!

 If you know all along you will have a hard time cleaning up and tidying things up later - do your best to minimize as much as possible "messy" behavior.